MakersF/JeneticAlgorithm/Readme.md

 ####**Initial Population**
 Initialize (usually randomly) your chromosome instances to provide a population from which to start the evolution process.
 This needs to implement the  ```Collection<Chromosome>``` interface, where chromosome is the class you'll use as chromosome.
+**NOTE:** The iteration order of the collection must be predictable

 ####**Fitness Function**
 Provide a function which, given a chromosome, returns it's fitness: how good a solution it is.
 You can do so by implementing the ```Evaluation``` interface.

+**NOTE:** The function will be called in parallel threads without being synchronized by the algorithm.
+Be wary of that!
+If it's a [pure function](http://www.sitepoint.com/functional-programming-pure-functions/) you won't have a problem.

 ####**Selection Function**
 This function specifies how two chromosomes are picked from the current population to generate a new offspring.
 At the moment the library provides two implementations: